Pure-D/serve-d/README.md

 ## Usage

 To use serve-d you will need an [Editor](https://microsoft.github.io/language-server-protocol/implementors/tools/) (client) with support for the Language Server Protocol.
 Depending on the editor the initialization code might look different and will need to be adapted for each editor.
-This is realtively small though and can be done easily for all editors.
+This is relatively small though and can be done easily for all editors.

 **Officially Supported Editors**